Greyson Adams, Research Scientist

 Sierra is responsible for purchasing, bookkeeping, data entry, and other administrative duties.
 Sierra joined the Schatz Center staff in 2020.

-Kim’s work as an energy analyst for the VeraSol Project includes communication and test coordination with manufacturers and labs, test report reviews and interpretation, and day-to-day support of the VeraSol Project.
+Kim’s work as an analyst for the VeraSol Project includes communication and test coordination with manufacturers and labs, test report reviews and interpretation, and day-to-day support of the VeraSol Project.
 Her previous jobs include construction project management, installing electrical systems for residential, commercial, and industrial applications, and experiential education.
 She received a BS in Social Work from Cornell University and completed a five year electrical apprenticeship.
-Kim joined the Schatz Center in 2015, and is a member of the Center’s leadership committee.
+Kim joined the Schatz Center in 2015.

 Dr. Sintana Vergara, Faculty Research Associate